Doolittle Raid: Northrop Grumman B-21 Raider

 In September 2016, the Northrop Grumman B-21 was formally named "Raider" in honor of the Doolittle Raiders.
 The last surviving Doolittle Raider, retired Lt Col Richard E. Cole, was present at the naming ceremony at the Air Force Association conference.

-In popular culture

-Books

-Many books have been written about the Doolittle Raid:
+The name is fitting since the Doolittle Raiders flew such a long distance and the B-21 Raider is also intended to have an extremely long range.
+This is because it is designed for the Indo-Pacific theater, where ranges are very long.